-Free Up Some Space in Ubuntu/LinuxMint With Ubuntu Cleaner (Fork of Janitor Module)
+How to free up some space in Ubuntu/LinuxMint with Ubuntu cleaner (Fork of Janitor Module)

 Most of us very often forget to remove junk files in Linux system which will make the system to run out of space.